 4. “An agent acts freely only when she is able to do other than what she does”.
 (Randolph Clarke 2003)

-On the other hand we assume that Justin wasn’t forced or determined to implant the device in the first place and that’s why we have no problem blaming him for doing it.
-If this is true then it seems that the concept of free will is important to our practices of blame, praise, ascriptions of moral responsibility, and the like.
+We assume that Justin wasn’t forced or determined to implant the device in the first place and that’s why we have no problem blaming him for doing it.
+If this is true, then it seems that the concept of free will is important to our practices of blame, praise, and to ascriptions of moral responsibility.
 I should note here that all of these assumptions are contentious, I only bring them up to show why some find free will to be a concept worth discussing.
 So, why shouldn’t we think that Justin in the example or anyone for that matter does not have the sort of free will required for blaming, praising, and holding one morally responsible?
 There are a number of reasons, but, determinism seem to be the biggest threat (one of them anyway), or so many involved in the debate would claim.
 After all, if Justin isn’t to blame does this make him a puppet or someone going for “the ride” so to speak?

 1. If determinism is true, then no one has free will.